 Actions could be “right” or “wrong” in different ways.
 When the soldier refuses to kill unarmed civilians, his refusal is based on moral rightness.
 A painter chooses a certain colour instead of others because it is an aesthetically right thing to do.
 We choose to wear track bottom instead of mini skirt when we jog because it is a pragmatically right thing to do.
 Usually, when it is imperative that the task meets its objective, practical rightness would beat aesthetical rightness every single time.
 The aesthetical element would have to be compromised to a certain degree depending upon the pragmatic requirement.
 It is when considering moral rightness and pragmatic rightness (like the case of the soldier) that sound critical thinking would be most challenged.
 Rightness A vs Rightness B is also a constraint for sound critical thinking to produce responsible action.

 Consider a situation where a father is trying to save some of his trapped family members from a burning house.
-If he dies in his effort, who will be looking after the already saved family members, now that they have lost everything in the fire?
-He will have to think where his responsibility to protect most lies; on the already saved family members or on the yet to be saved family members, both have claims on his being responsible.
+If he died in his effort, who will be looking after the already saved family members, now that they have lost everything in the fire?
+He will have to think where his responsibility to protect most lies; on the already saved family members outside the burning house or on the yet to be saved family members inside the burning house, both have claims on his being responsible.
 In this situation, if he reneges on one responsibility and performs the other, would he still be responsible?
 Duty A vs Duty B is also another constraint in sound critical thinking.

 There are times when responsible action is produced through other ways of knowing like emotion, instinct and impulse.
 In the case of the father who tried to save his family members from the blazing house, what would prompt him to immediately save his children would be love and fatherly instinct.
 If he uses his sound critical thinking, he would take time to weigh where his responsibility most lies.
 By the time he finishes thinking, the house would be burnt to the ground.
 Sound critical thinking here would only waylay him in protecting his family.
 In this situation, it is emotion and instinct that bring out the responsible action from him.